Airship: Postwar period

-Although airships are no longer used for major cargo and passenger transport, they are still used for other purposes such as advertising, sightseeing, surveillance, research and advocacy.
+Although airships are no longer used for major cargo and passenger transport, they are still used for other purposes such as advertising, sightseeing, surveillance, research, and advocacy.

 There were several studies and proposals for nuclear-powered airships, starting with a 1954 study by F.W.
-Locke Jr for US Navy.
-In 1957 Edwin J. Kirschner published the book The Zeppelin in the Atomic Age, which promoted the use of atomic airships.
-In 1959 Goodyear presented a plan for nuclear-powered airship for both military and commercial use.
+Locke Jr for the US Navy.
+In 1957, Edwin J. Kirschner published the book The Zeppelin in the Atomic Age, which promoted the use of atomic airships.
+In 1959, Goodyear presented a plan for a nuclear-powered airship for both military and commercial use.
 Several other proposals and papers were published during the next decades.

 In the 1980s, Per Lindstrand and his team introduced the GA-42 airship, the first airship to use fly-by-wire flight control, which considerably reduced the pilot's workload.

 An airship was prominently featured in the James Bond film A View to a Kill, released in 1985.
 The Skyship 500 had the livery of Zorin Industries.

 The world's largest thermal airship (300,000 ft3) was constructed by the Per Lindstrand company for French botanists in 1993.
-The AS-300 carried an underslung raft, which was positioned by the airship on top of tree canopies in the rain forest, allowing the botanists to carry out their treetop research without significant damage to the rainforest.
+The AS-300 carried an underslung raft, which the airship positioned atop tree canopies in the rain forest, allowing the botanists to conduct their treetop research without causing significant damage to the rainforest.
 When research was finished at a given location, the airship returned to pick up and relocate the raft.

 In June 1987, the U.S. Navy awarded a US$168.9 million contract to Westinghouse Electric and Airship Industries of the UK to find out whether an airship could be used as an airborne platform to detect the threat of sea-skimming missiles, such as the Exocet.
 At 2.5 million cubic feet, the Westinghouse/Airship Industries Sentinel 5000 (Redesignated YEZ-2A by the U.S. Navy) prototype design was to have been the largest blimp ever constructed.
 Additional funding for the Naval Airship Program was killed in 1995 and development was discontinued.